faruksedik/airbnb-clone-project/README.md

   - Automates the software delivery process.
   - Ensures a balance between rapid changes and application stability.
 - **Reference**: [ITRexGroup - DevOps Engineer](https://itrexgroup.com/blog/software-development-team-structure/#devops-engineer)

+## Technology Stack

+This project uses a combination of modern technologies to build a robust, scalable, and efficient Airbnb-like platform.
+Each technology has a specific role in the architecture:

+### 1. Django
+- **Purpose in the Project**: Django serves as the main backend framework, allowing us to build and manage the core logic of the booking platform.
+It handles routing, user authentication, data management, and API creation efficiently, ensuring a secure and scalable web application.

+### 2. MySQL
+- **Purpose in the Project**: MySQL acts as the relational database that stores structured information such as user profiles, property listings, booking records, and payment transactions.
+It ensures data consistency, integrity, and supports complex queries required by the platform.

+### 3. GraphQL
+- **Purpose in the Project**: GraphQL is used to create a flexible and efficient API layer.
+It allows frontend applications to fetch exactly the data they need in a single request, reducing the amount of data transferred and improving the performance of dynamic client-side views like search results and booking details.

+### 4. Docker
+- **Purpose in the Project**: Docker is utilized to containerize the application, which simplifies development, testing, and deployment by ensuring that the application runs consistently across different environments.
+It allows developers to set up the full project (backend, database, etc.) quickly and reliably.

+### 5. GitHub Actions
+- **Purpose in the Project**: GitHub Actions automates the CI/CD process by running tests, building Docker images, and deploying updates automatically whenever new code is pushed to the repository.
+This ensures faster integration, fewer errors, and a smoother deployment workflow.